Do you ever wish you could slow down and hop off the hamster wheel of running your business?

 Continue to tweak your emails to see what works for your audience.
 Once you’ve found a system that works well for you, you’ve basically created an automated lead generation machine!

-I hope this post has gotten you excited about creating your first course.
+I hope this post has gotten you excited about creating your first online course.
 I truly believe that online courses are one of the best ways for service-based businesses to stop trading time for money, and to reach a much larger audience than they otherwise could.

 What’s next for you?
 Are you going to create an online course?
 Let me know in the comments below!